ojalatodd/sawtooth-core/docs/source/app_developers_guide/writing_transaction_processors/python_sdk.rst

     https://en.wikipedia.org/wiki/Tic-tac-toe

-A full implementation of the tic-tac-toe transaction family can be found in ``/project/sawtooth-core/sdk/examples/xo_python/``.
+A full implementation of the tic-tac-toe transaction family can be found in

+..
+TEMPLATE Replace path below with language specific path

+``/project/sawtooth-core/sdk/examples/xo_python/``.

 Prerequisites
 =============

-This tutorial assumes that you have gone through `getting_started` and are familiar with the concepts introduced there.
+This tutorial assumes that you have gone through :doc:`../getting_started` and are familiar with the concepts introduced there.

 Prior to going through this tutorial, you should have a working vagrant environment running to which you can login.
-Specific setup instructions are available in `getting_started`.
+Specific setup instructions are available in :doc:`../getting_started`.

 The Transaction Processor
 =========================